 Exam 102 is Coming

 The second part of the course for Exam 102-500 will follow in the next quarter, just in time for the official release of the updated exam from LPI.
 So remember, you can start studying for the new one now, or continue to study for the current one.
 You will still be able to take the latter in the near future.
 No matter which course you take, we welcome you on the journey of learning what it takes to understand the exam topics and to help you pass!
-We have an updated quiz system and more Hands-on Labs to get you comfortable with the content!
+We have an updated quiz system and more hands-on Learning Activities to get you comfortable with the content!

 Other Linux Resources: